ameliarahman/ameliarahman.github.io/_posts/2024-12-22-Partitioning.md

 ```
 ![](../assets/img/partitioning/partitioning_range_3.png)

 We can observe from the result above that even though the database decides to use a `Sequential Scan`, the execution time is significantly better than before.
-This improvement is because the database no longer scans the entire dataset; instead, it performs a Seq Scan only on the `relevant partition`(in this case is on `reports_partition_2020` , as shown in the first row of the result).
+This improvement is because the database no longer scans the entire dataset; instead, it performs a Seq Scan only on the `relevant partition`(in this case is on `reports_partition_2020`, as shown in the first row of the result).

-In addition, we can also directly access the data from the partitions:
+In addition, we can also directly access the data from the partition itself:

 ```sql
 select * from reports_partition_2020 where (date >= '2020-01-01' AND date < '2020-06-01');
 ```

-> Another important note: if we create an index on the main table `reports_partition` using the following command:
+Another important note: if we create an index on the main table `reports_partition` using the following command:
 ```sql
 create index concurrently on reports_partition(date);
 ```